 - Blind grading will help you avoid grading the student and focus solely on grading the work they’ve submitted.

-- Turnitin and Crowdmark in Moodle have comment banks that you can populate and drag and drop to multiple assessments.
+- Turnitin and Crowdmark in eClass have comment banks that you can populate and drag and drop to multiple assessments.

-- Record an audio or text file of your feedback and upload to Turnitin or Moodle Assignments, or type feedback directly.
+- Record an audio or text file of your feedback and upload to Turnitin or eClass Assignments, or type feedback directly.

 - Zoom or Microsoft Teams can facilitate real-time feedback after a presentation, performance, or demonstration.